Thesis research: Digital Twin model-free manufacturing in voxel-based CAM with applications to machining castings

 Capstone senior design: cable-suspended parallel robot for masonry scaffolding

-For my Capstone Senior Design Project I had the privilege of serving as team lead for a group of 5 engineers to deliver analysis and a final prototype of a cable suspended parallel robot (CSPR) to automate construction site scaffolding.
+On of my most fond memories from Georgia Tech is my senior design project.
+I had the privilege of serving as team lead for a group of 5 engineers to deliver analysis and a final prototype of a cable suspended parallel robot (CSPR) to automate construction site scaffolding.

 Direct digital subtractive manufacturing of a functional assembly using voxel-based models